-One in five orthodontic patients are over 21, according to the American Association of Orthodontists.
+One in five orthodontic patients is over 21, according to the American Association of Orthodontists.
 At CT Braces in New Haven, we will work with you to help you achieve the healthy, beautiful smile you’ve always wanted without disrupting your life.

-Adult orthodontics differs from children’s because adults have harder jaws, have higher risk of gum or bone loss, may experience worn or missing teeth, and may have had incomplete orthodontic treatment as a teen.
+Adult orthodontics differs from children’s because adults have harder jaws, have a higher risk of gum or bone loss, may experience worn or missing teeth, and may have had incomplete orthodontic treatment as a teen.

-CT Braces in New Haven understands that adults have different needs, and is ready to work with you.
+CT Braces in New Haven understands that adults have different needs and is ready to work with you.
 Please contact our New Haven office to learn more about your treatment options.

 New Haven, CT Invisalign® Options

 New Haven CT Braces is a certified Invisalign® provider.
 Invisalign® helps you achieve the healthy, beautiful smile you’ve always wanted without braces, as the process uses virtually invisible, removable, and comfortable trays to align teeth.
 You can freely eat, drink, brush, and floss during this treatment, which involves a new set of aligners every two weeks to move your teeth, little by little, with each new set.